 Simple roof forms

 Roof Overhangs

 Roof overhangs protect walls and openings from weather and contribute to the buildings character.
 Roofs should overhang walls a minimum of 24".
-Roof overhangs less than 24" requires review committee approval.
+Roof overhangs less than 24" require Design Review Board approval.

-Prominant overhangs contribute to a homes character
+Prominent overhangs contribute to a home's character

-Variation in roof forms contributes to a more visually rich neighborhood
+Variation in roof forms contributes to a more visually rich neighborhood added flat roof to exhibit

 Materials

 Allowed roofing materials are:

 - Architectural composition shingles, min.
 40 year

 - Copper, must be allowed to oxidize and turn bronze

-- · Zinc, flat finish
+- Zinc, flat finish

 - Cor-ten steel

 - Self adhering single ply membrane roofing, at flat roofs

 - Green roofs

 - Solar Shingles

 The following materials can be used with approved color selection:

+- Aluminum

-- Aluminum - Steel
+- Steel

 Standing Seam Metal or corrugated roofs shall be primarily allowed on accent and porch roofs.

 The following roofing materials are not allowed:

-- · Wood Shakes
+- Wood Shakes

 - Highly reflective metals

-- · Asphalt rolled roofing
+- Asphalt rolled roofing

+Homesteads

+Roof Appurtenances

+Roof Appurtenances

 Approved Dormer Shapes:

-- Shed Dormers - Gable Dormers - Hip Dormers - Snow Diverters, should be used wherever sufficient amounts of snow may accumulate over occupied areas such as entries, patios, porches, driveways and decks.
-Special care should be taken with metal roofing as it is prone to releasing snow which can cause injury to people or damage to property. - Snow Melt Systems should only be considered when all other alternatives have been explored.
-Proper roof design is imperative to eliminate the dependancy of snow melt systems and their enegry consumption. - Roof top stairs, mechanical and electrical areas are required to be placed within the roof structure and are not permitted to be placed on the roof unless shielded.
-Shielding solutions will be approved by the review committee. - Ornaments like finials, scroll work on the ridge or barge and eave boards or decorative turrets are discouraged. - Skylights are not to be highly reflective and must be installed flush against the roof.
+- Shed Dormers - Gable Dormers - Hip Dormers • Snow Diverters should be used wherever sufficient amounts of snow may accumulate over occupied areas such as entries, patios, porches, driveways and decks.
+Special care should be taken with metal roofing as it is prone to releasing snow which can cause injury to people or damage to property. • Snow Melt Systems should be only considered when all other alternatives have been explored.
+Proper roof design is imperative to eliminate the dependency of snow melt systems and their enegry consumption. • Roof top stairs, mechanical and electrical areas are required to be placed within the roof structure and are not permitted to be placed on the roof unless shielded.
+Shielding solutions will be approved by the Review Board. • Ornaments like finials, scroll work on the ridge or barge and eave boards or decorative turrets are discouraged. • Skylights are not to be highly reflective and must be installed flush against the roof.
 They should not extend to the eave line.
 As mentioned elsewhere in these guidelines bubble type skylights will not be approved.
-Light pollution from skylights will not be permitted. - Chimneys must be enclosed in a chase.
+Light pollution from skylights will not be permitted. • Chimneys must be enclosed in a chase.
 The chase may be clad with wood siding, stucco, and stone or approved metal.
 Chimney caps are required and must be constructed of approved material.
-Exposed metal chimneys and spark arrestors are not permitted. - Mechanical vents 6" or bigger must be enclosed in a chimney.
+Exposed metal chimneys and spark arrestors are not permitted. • Mechanical vents 6" or bigger must be enclosed in a chimney.
 When chimneys are required their size, shape and height should match that of other chimney elements on the roof.
-All exposed vents must be coated to match the roof color.

-- Clerestories should be placed within the field of the roof and can not extend to the eave lines except as approved by the review committee. - Solar Panels are allowed but must be placed to minimize their visual impact to the neighborhood while maximizing their effectiveness.
+All exposed vents must be coated to match the roof color. • Clerestories should be placed within the field of the roof and cannot extend to the eave lines except as approved by the review committee. • Solar Panels are allowed but must be placed to minimize their visual impact to the neighborhood while maximizing their effectiveness.
+Gutters and Downspouts Gutters and downspouts should be metal or copper, have a factory finished metallic patina or painted to match the surface they are attached to.
+Rain Storage Devices Any above ground rain storage devices should be appropriately screened from neighboring properties and roadways.
+All devices should be painted to match the building color or be of similar materials to limit the visual impacts.
+Below grade devices are encouraged where possible.